Medical Insurance Billing & Coding

 As the healthcare field grows, so has the need for fast, accurate, secure recordkeeping.
 In fact, the BLS predicts an 11% increase in medical records technicians through 2026.
 Medical insurance billers and coders (MIBC) understand health information systems, and how to correctly process electronic records.
 Hospitals, clinics, doctors, and even third-party contractors are always looking for professionals with the right training.
 If you’re looking for a new career in healthcare, and prefer an office setting to working with patients, there has never been a better time.

 Talk to us.
-At Vista College, we’ve designed a COE-accredited medical billing diploma program that gets you Day 1 Ready in as little as a year*, focusing on the skills employers need.
+At Vista College, we’ve designed a COE-accredited medical billing diploma program that gets you Day 1 Ready in as little as 13 months*, focusing on the skills employers need.
 You’ll emerge from our program with real experience under your belt.
 Our instructors are professionals from the field who give you hands-on instruction in the latest software systems and best practices.
 You’ll also receive externship placement for valuable on-the-job experience.
 Your medical billing and coding classes equip you with everything you need to seek entry-level billing and coding or medical office administration jobs.

 Because career preparation goes beyond classes, Vista College’s personalized career services focus on all aspects of career readiness, from finding the right jobs to resume building to interview prep.
 We even offer exam preparation and pay fees for your certification.
 If you are ready for the challenge, we’ll give you all the right tools.